Hearing AidsHear Better, Live Better

 Do you have more trouble hearing women than men?

 Do you have trouble hearing in a noisy room?

 If you are hearing impaired, you will benefit from wearing hearing aids, period.
-How much benefit will depend on many factors.
+How much benefit will depend on many factors, including:

 - How long you waited before you did something about your problem.